 CPA Exam

 Obtaining your CPA license can open the door to more promotions, and managerial opportunities.
 On average CPAs make 15% more in salary than an Accounting graduate.
 CPA is the gold standard among accounting professionals, and highly desired by employers.
 There is a tremendous demand for accounting, tax, and assurance services.
-Technology has made it easier to preform all the traditional accounting service and enabled all sorts of new, more valuable and more interesting new services.
+Technology has made it easier to perform all the traditional accounting service and enabled all sorts of new, more valuable and more interesting new services.
+Candidates will be required to pass all three core sections and one discipline on the CPA Exam.

 • 150 total semester hours